 Robotic learning: a "human" journey

-Do you remember the first times you tried to assemble a piece of furniture following those instructions that seemed written in an alien language?
-Or when you tried to prepare that complicated recipe, ending up with an… shall we say unexpected result?
-Moments made up of trials, errors and "if anything, win the World Cup", Ligabue would say (for readers of the editions in other languages: he is an Italian rocker).
+Do you remember the first times you tried to assemble a piece of furniture following those instructions that seemed to be written in an alien language?
+Or when you tried to prepare that complicated recipe, ending up with a… let's say unexpected result?
+Moments made of trials, errors and "just in case you win the World Cup", Ligabue would say (for readers of editions in other languages: he is an Italian rocker).

 What if I told you that robots are experiencing these moments too?
 Not only in Google DeepMind, I intend.
-Also Boston Dynamics, under the visionary guidance of Marc Raibert, is trying to make every robot a little more "human".
-Not in the literal sense, of course, but in how he learns and interacts with the world.
+Also Boston Dynamics, under the visionary guidance of Marc Raibert, is trying to make every robot a little more “human.”
+Not in the literal sense, of course, but in the way he learns and interacts with the world.

 The art of learning

 Before becoming the genius behind Boston Dynamics, Marc Raibert he was a professor at Carnegie Mellon and MIT.
-And like any good educator, he knew that learning doesn't always happen in a linear fashion.
-Sometimes, you have to take one step back to take two steps forward.
-And that's exactly what's happening with Boston Dynamics robots.
+And like any good educator, he knew well that learning doesn't always happen in a linear way.
+Sometimes, you have to take a step back to take two steps forward.
+And that's exactly what's happening with Boston Dynamics' robots.

 Take, for example, their attempt to teach robots to… pour a cup of tea.
-It may seem like a simple task?
-Think of all the variables involved: the temperature of the tea, the weight of the cup, the amount of liquid… Naturally avoiding spilling everything!
+This may seem like a simple task?
+Think about all the variables at play: the temperature of the tea, the weight of the cup, the quantity of liquid...
+Naturally avoiding spilling everything!

 How you do it?
-One of the most fascinating aspects of the approach of Boston Dynamics to robotic learning is… curiosity.
-Yes, robots can be "curious"!
-Of course, not in the way we humans are, but through algorithms and programming.
-Marc Raibert and his team are teaching an "electronic trivia" to their robots.
-An organization that pushes them to explore, to experiment and, above all, to learn from their mistakes.
+One of the most fascinating aspects of Boston Dynamics to robotic learning is… curiosity.
+Yes, robots can be “curious”!
+Obviously, not in the way we humans are, but through algorithms and programming.
+Marc Raibert and his team are teaching “electronic curiosity” to their robots.
+An organization that pushes them to explore, experiment and, above all, learn from their mistakes.

 Towards a "human" future

 The distance between the two worlds remains sidereal, but becomes ever thinner.
-And thanks to visionaries like Marc Raibert, we can hope for a future where robots are not just tools, but reliable helpers who can learn, adapt and, in some way, "feel" the world around them in an almost human way.
+And thanks to visionaries like Marc Raibert, we can hope for a future where robots are not just tools, but reliable helpers that can learn, adapt, and somehow “feel” the world around them in an almost human-like way.

 When Raibert founded the Boston Dynamics AI Institute in August 2022, he decided to pursue his vision of future robotics.
 The Institute's first projects will focus on making robots useful outside the laboratory by teaching them to better understand the world around them.

-The next time you see a Boston Dynamics robot in action, remember the learning curve it's going through.
-One day we might have tea with one of them, celebrating together the big and small successes that make the learning experience so good.
+The next time you see a Boston Dynamics robot in action, remember the learning journey it is going through.
+One day we might have tea with one of them, celebrating together the small and large successes that make the learning experience so great.